CodyMarkix/QOLBashScripts/README.md

 Current list of scripts and what they do:

 - toggletouchpad.sh - Toggles the touchpad (Currently only supports GNOME!
 Support for more DE's/WM's coming very soon!)
-- vpnmanager.sh - A CLI manager for VPNs.
+- vpnmanager.sh - A CLI manager for VPNs

-# a